alanjoshua/TickerAnalyzer/README.md

 ## Discount CashFlow Analysis

 * DCF is a valuation methodology where you make educated projections regarding a company’s future revenue growths, operating margins, etc, and discount the future projected cashflows back to today’s value to get an estimate of the company’s Intrinsic value.
-* The calculation methodoly used in this tool is based on the Aswath Damodaran’s metholody as explained in his book “Narrative and Numbers”
+* The calculation methodoly used in this tool is based on Aswath Damodaran’s metholody as explained in his book “Narrative and Numbers”
 * We make use of the company’s historic Income Statements and Balance Sheet data to make educated guesses about the company’s DCF input values
-* The DCF table is interacitve, so feel free to change the input values and see how the company’s value changes
+* The DCF table is interacitve, so feel free to change the auto-populated input values and see how the company’s value changes

 ## Tech Stack